The Ultimate Dallas Roofing FAQ

 You can also tell that you need a roof if you see visible signs of damage, such as:

 • Water damage or leaks.
 If your roof is leaking, you may just need to have the leak repaired – but in more severe cases, the entire roof needs to be replaced.
-Water leaks never get better with time; they only become worse, and a small leak can cause major damage.
-Even a minor leak can spiral out of control quickly, leaving you scrambling to replace your roof.
+Roof leaks should be addressed promptly because they may worsen over time and can lead to additional damage, and a small leak may lead to additional roof or interior damage if left unaddressed, leaving you scrambling to replace your roof.

 • Sagging ceilings.
-If your roof is sagging and it feels soft to the touch (kind-of like soggy cardboard), there’s a chance that your roof is leaking.
-You need to address both the leak and the ceiling – and whatever else is happening with your roofing materials, such as wood rot or mold growth – and that may mean replacing your entire roof.
+If your roof is sagging and it feels soft to the touch (kind-of like soggy cardboard), may indicate moisture intrusion, structural issues, or other roofing-related conditions that should be evaluated.
+The underlying cause should be evaluated by a qualified professional, and any necessary repairs should be addressed promptly – and whatever else is happening with your roofing materials, such as wood rot or mold growth – and that may mean replacing your entire roof.

 • Wildlife damage.
-Unfortunately, squirrels, chipmunks, birds and insects can burrow into your roofing materials and cause significant damage.
-Sometimes small repairs are enough, but in other cases, you may need to replace your roof.
+Unfortunately, squirrels, birds insects and even rats can burrow into your roofing materials and cause significant damage.
+Sometimes small roof repairs are enough, but in other cases, you may need to replace your roof.

 • Decaying shingles.
 If your shingles are in bad shape, you may need to replace them – and you may also need to replace the materials beneath them.
 You should have a professional roof inspector check out your entire roof from end to end to determine how severe the damage is.